Portland Means Building a Home-Grown, Diverse Workforce

 This hard but necessary work can pay off.
 Companies in the top quartile for gender or racial and ethnic diversity are more likely to have financial returns above their national industry median, and data suggests that companies committing themselves to diversity more easily attract top talent, improve employee satisfaction and decision making, and focus more on customers.
 (Society for Human Resource Management)

 Over the next 10 years, Portland’s retiring workforce will be overwhelmingly white, opening the door to a wave of young, diverse workers.

 Are you ready to shift your culture to welcome the changing workforce?

 OUR THIRD ASK:

 Portland Means Competitiveness

 PORTLAND MUST BUILD A SKILLED, DIVERSE WORKFORCE TO COMPETE WITH PEER CITIES FOR GLOBAL WORKFORCE AND TRADE OPPORTUNITIES

-We often compete with San Francisco and Seattle for talent and as a site location for some of the world’s fastest growing companies.
+We often compete with other cities for talent and as a site location for some of the world’s fastest growing companies.

-The cultural fluency inherent with a diverse workforce enhance our competitor cities’ access to international markets and their ability to market to international communities through employees and contractors with cultural competence.
+The cultural fluency inherent with a diverse workforce enhances our competitor cities’ access to international markets and their ability to market to international communities through employees and contractors with cultural competence.

 Consumers and employees want to know your company cares about the world and your community.
 The data is clear that inaction is costing your bottom line through turnover, and those left behind, even in the face of unprecedented growth rates, want to join in this growth but still lack opportunity.